Glitxhhh/h3adcr-bg4rd/README.md

 - Installs the latest SLSsteam release.
 - Overides Steam client updates to maintain compatibility with SLSsteam updates.
-- Works with Native, Flatpak, and SteamOS,Bazzite installations.
 - Rootless operation* *As Long as The Dependacies Are Met.*

 ## Requirements